Blendify/blender-manual/blender_docs/manual/game_engine/logic/actuators/types/edit_object.rst

 Add Object
 ==========

-Adds an object at the centre of the current object.
+Adds an object at the center of the current object.

 The object that is added needs to be on another, hidden, layer.
    Object